-This layered cake is a true local specialty from the east of Germany.
-The classic Dresdner Eierschecke is a sheet cake with three layers.
+To all the cheesecake lovers out there: here comes an East German classic to replace New York cheesecake as your favorite dessert.
+The popular Dresdner Eierschecke is a sheet cake that is composed of three delicious, perfectly complementing layers.
 The base hereby consists of a sponge or yeast dough.
 A thin quark-based layer connects it with the upper part which is made of a creamy egg and vanilla pudding.
 All together form a fluffy cake with a fine and subtle taste.

-Rectangular pieces of Eierschecke are a typical sight in many cafés all over Eastern Germany.
-While the pastry exists in several variations across the region, the original stems from the beautiful city of Dresden, the capital of Saxony.
 A popular variation of the original Dresdner Eierschecke is the Freiberger Eierschecke in which raisins find use instead of quark.
-Rumors have it, that the quark could not be used in the town of Freiberg since they needed it to restore the city walls.
-Who knows whether this is actually the case or if the inventor simply didn’t like quark.
+Rumors have it that the quark could not be used in the town of Freiberg in the 13th century.
+The mayor allegedly ordered to use everything on stock to restore the decaying city walls.
+Sounds quite strange, right?!
+Who knows whether this was actually the case.
+Maybe the inventor simply didn’t like quark and thereby justified his defection from the Dresden original.

 While the ingredients don’t seem very unusual, the name definitely is – even for German speakers.
 The reason for that is its historic background.
 “Schecke” originally referred to a certain type of men’s clothing in the 14th century.
 The garment consisted of a strongly waisted frock coat which men usually wore together with a waist belt.
 The resemblance of the cake’s layers to the three parts of the garment – upper part, belt, lower part – gave the pastry its name.